peterkost/unique_ip_counter/README.md

-# Reading 8 Billion Lines in Go - From 13 minutes to 58 seconds
+# Reading 8 Billion Lines in Go: From 13 Minutes to 1, Then Back to 7

 This is my solution to the take home assessment for a SWE role at Lightspeed.
 The problem statement can be found in [this file](IP-Addr-Counter-GO.md) or in [their repo](https://github.com/Ecwid/new-job/blob/master/IP-Addr-Counter-GO.md).